Introduction

 Who Is Custom Domains For?

-Professionals and freelancers
+Professionals and Freelancers

-Businesses and teams
+Businesses and Teams

 Use something like links.yourcompany.com for campaigns, job boards, or resource hubs.
+Consistent branding across every touchpoint.

-Content creators
+Content Creators

-How Setup Works (High Level)
+How Setup Works

-Your pageo profile is now available at your custom URL.
-Your default pageo.me/username link still works too.
+Share your link — Your pageo profile is now available at your custom URL.
+Your default

 Custom Domains and the Pro Plan